henk-vdb/getcleandata/CodeBook.md

 [http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip)

-Key-concepts in the dataset are _features_ - a mixture of variable and value names, _subjects_ - the persons that did various movements that were recorded with cell phones and _activities_ - the movements just mentioned.
+Key-concepts in the dataset are _features_ - a mixture of variable and measurement names, _subjects_ - the persons that did various movements that were recorded with cell phones and _activities_ - the movements just mentioned.